 Plastic is rarely fantastic—for the environment or your face

-Disclaimer—I do not wish to pass any judgement about how this artist identifies with regard to gender or culture.
+Disclaimer—I do not wish to pass any judgement about how this individual identifies with regard to gender or culture.
 All my comments are based solely on the lyrics themselves.

 I searched for the lyrics online, and even the artist’s Twitter feed directed me to this page.
 But the Korean lyrics are not written in Korean.
-They are Romanized Korean, but they do not follow any standard Romanization rules.
+They are Romanized Korean but do not follow any standard Romanization rules.
 As such, they are difficult to discern.
 Judge for yourself.

 (Speaking in an alien language)